IVORY APPRAISAL, IDENTIFICATION AND PRE-BAN CERTIFICATION

 DE MINIMIS EXCEPTION REQUIREMENTS

-To qualify for the de minimis exception, manufactured or handcrafted items must meet all of the following criteria:
+To qualify for the federal de minimis exception for African elephant ivory, a manufactured or handcrafted item must meet all of the following criteria:

-• If the item is located within the United States, the ivory was imported into the United States prior to January 18, 1990, or was imported into the United States under a Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) pre-Convention certificate with no limitation on its commercial use.
+• If the item is located within the United States, the ivory was lawfully imported into the United States prior to January 18, 1990, or was imported under a valid Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) pre-Convention certificate that does not restrict commercial use.

 • If the item is located outside the United States, the ivory was removed from the wild prior to February 26, 1976.

-• The ivory is a fixed or integral component or components of a larger manufactured or handcrafted item and is not in its current form the primary source of the value of the item.
-In other words, the ivory does not account for more than 50 percent of the value of the item.
+• The ivory is a fixed or integral component of a larger manufactured or handcrafted item and is not the primary source of the item's value.
+The ivory component or components must account for less than 50 percent of the item's value.

 • The ivory is not raw.

-• The manufactured or handcrafted item is not made wholly or primarily of ivory.
-The ivory component or components must not account for more than 50 percent of the item by volume.
+• The item is not made wholly or primarily of ivory.
+The ivory component or components must account for less than 50 percent of the item's volume.

 • The total weight of the ivory component or components is less than 200 grams.

-The U.S. Fish & Wildlife Service based the 200-gram figure on the approximate weight of a set of piano keytops.
-Throughout the ruling, the agency emphasized that it does not consider most musical instruments to be contributors to elephant poaching or the illegal ivory trade.
+The U.S. Fish & Wildlife Service based the 200-gram threshold on the approximate weight of a set of piano keytops.
+The agency has stated that it does not consider most musical instruments to be significant contributors to elephant poaching or the illegal ivory trade.

 HOW WE DATE IVORY